 Casas particulares are available throughout Cuba, not just in the main cities.
 They can be booked through word of mouth or through a website, like this one.
 Owners can be contacted via email or by phone to confirm your booking.
 It’s a good idea to have accommodations booked before you arrive.
 Even a little bit of broken Spanish is enough to secure your room.
 Use Google Translate to send an email.

-We were already familiar with AirBNB, so we first checked out the possibility of finding an entire house or apartment, before looking into Casas Particulares.
-We were pleasantly surprised to find a number of ideal AirBNB accommodations available in and around Havana.
+We were already familiar with Airbnb, so we first checked out the possibility of finding an entire house or apartment, before looking into Casas Particulares.
+We were pleasantly surprised to find a number of ideal Airbnb accommodations available in and around Havana.
 For Americans traveling in Cuba, Casas Particulares are a really great accommodation option.
 They are plentiful, within the guidelines for individuals traveling in an approved category, and inexpensive.

 Immediately, I zeroed in on one that looked perfect for us in Old Havana, called Melvis House.
 It was a 2-bedroom entire house rental on the top floor of a building in Old Havana with a view that looked incredible and air conditioning.
 We’re the type who like our space, so having the entire flat to ourselves was appealing, even though it was more space than we needed.
 It was renting for only $70 a night.
 It’s clean, spacious, with two nice bedrooms, new windows and two large balconies with amazing views.
 Booking through Airbnb is convenient since you can pay through their website and there’s no need to speak to anyone over the phone.
 I highly recommend checking out Melvis House for your stay.

 Help Planning Travel to Cuba